Hughes TH-55 Osage: Operational history

 TH-55A Osage helicopter parked on the flightline at Marine Corps Air Station El Toro, California in 1966.

-In 1958, prior to full-time production, Hughes provided five preproduction Model 269A examples to the U.S. Army for evaluation as a light observation helicopter to replace the aging OH-13 Sioux and OH-23 Raven.
+In 1958, prior to the type attaining full-time production, Hughes provided five preproduction Model 269A examples to the United States Army (US Army) for evaluation as a light observation helicopter to replace the piston-powered OH-13 Sioux and OH-23 Raven.
 Designated as the YHO-2HU the helicopter was eventually turned down.
-On 9 April 1959, the 269A received certification from the FAA.
+On 9 April 1959, the 269A received type certification from the Federal Aviation Administration (FAA).
 Hughes continued to concentrate on civil production, and deliveries of the Model 269A began in 1961.
-By mid-1963 about 20 aircraft were being produced a month and by the spring of 1964, 314 had been built.
+By mid-1963, about 20 aircraft were being produced each month and by the spring of 1964, 314 helicopters had been completed.

-While the U.S. Army had not found the Model 269A adequate for combat missions, in 1964 it adopted a modified version of the 269A as its training helicopter to replace the TH-23 and designated it the TH-55A Osage.
-792 TH-55 helicopters would be delivered by 1969, and it would remain in service as the U.S. Army's primary helicopter trainer until it was replaced in 1988 by the UH-1 Huey.
-At the time of its replacement, over 60,000 U.S. Army pilots had trained on TH-55 making it the U.S. Army's longest serving training helicopter.
-In addition to the U.S. Army, Hughes delivered TH-55/269/300s to other military customers.
+While the US Army had not found the Model 269A adequate for combat missions, in 1964 it adopted a modified version of the 269A as its training helicopter to replace the TH-23 and designated it the TH-55A Osage.
+By 1969, 792 TH-55s had been delivered to the service, and it would remain in service as the US Army's primary helicopter trainer until the type was replaced in 1988 by the UH-1 Huey.
+At the time of its replacement, over 60,000 US Army pilots had trained on TH-55, making it the service's longest serving training helicopter.
+In addition to the US Army, Hughes delivered TH-55/269/300s to other several military customers.

-In 1964, Hughes introduced the slightly larger three-seat Model 269B which it marketed as the Hughes 300.
+In 1964, Hughes introduced the slightly larger three-seat Model 269B, which was marketed as the Hughes 300.
 That same year, the Hughes 269 set an endurance record of 101 hours.
 To set the record, two pilots took turns piloting the aircraft and hovered in ground-effect for fueling.
 To ensure no cheating, eggs were attached to the bottom of the skid gear to register any record-ending landing.